KinhTruongUnikie/Cpp-IPC/Cpp_hands_on_programming/documentation/error_handling.md

 ./bazel-bin/src/receive --queue /queue1 --file newfile
 ```
 ### One process terminated during run time
-If one process is terminated while both are running, the remaining process will be terminated with an error message when its timer runs out.
+If one process is terminated while both are running, the remaining process will be terminated with an error message.